Embedded System Design: Challenges of Hardware and Software Development

 4. Testing

 Our team tests PCBs under development at each phase of the process.
+Rigorous testing is essential to ensure that the board functions correctly and can withstand various conditions.
 Tests can show if the board functions correctly and complies with various certification requirements.
-Tests are conducted both after and during development so that we can reveal and eliminate all kinds of defects and issues before moving on to mass production.
+Tests are conducted both after and during development so that we can reveal and eliminate all kinds of defects and issues before moving on to mass production, resulting in significant benefits such as improved system performance, safety, and reliability.
 Read our article on PCB and electronics testing to learn more.

 What is Embedded Software?